-These policies apply to all applicants, and employees, and prohibit harassment, discrimination and retaliation whether engaged in by fellow employees, by a supervisor or manager or by someone not directly connected to the District, e.g., and outside vendor, consultant or residents.
+These policies apply to all applicants, and employees, and prohibit harassment, discrimination, and retaliation whether engaged by fellow employees, by a supervisor, manager, or by someone not directly connected to the District, e.g., an outside vendor, consultant, or residents.

-Conduct prohibited by these policies is unacceptable in the workplace and in any work-related setting outside the workplace, such as during business trips, business meetings and business-related social events.
+Conduct prohibited by these policies is unacceptable in the workplace and in any work-related setting outside the workplace, such as during business trips, business meetings, and business-related social events.